Stout Halfling Playable Race Guide for D&D 5e 2014

 Book found inPlayer’s Handbook

-If you want to play as a Stout Halfling, your character will have the following traits and abilities:
+If you want to play as a Stout Halfling, your character will have the following traits and abilities (as found in the SRD for D&D 5e):

 Lucky – When you roll a 1 on an attack roll, ability check, or saving throw, you can reroll the die.
 You must use the new result, even if it is a 1.